Hoppy the Rabbit

 Hoppy the Rabbit is cute as a button and will delight all as she hops around, wiggles her ears and twitches her nose while she squeaks.
 Her soft faux fur makes her the perfect cuddle buddy for nap time.

-All three Hoppy the Rabbit require 2 AA batteries (not included).
+Hoppy the Rabbit requires 2 AA batteries (not included).
 We recommend using Duracell or Energizer alkaline batteries only.
 Other types of batteries supply lower voltage and the unit may not perform properly.
 Do not use rechargeable batteries and never mix old and new or different brands or types of batteries.

 The battery compartment is located under the toy.
 Remove the battery cover by depressing the round button at the top left of the battery case while sliding the cover down and then up.
 Install 2 AA batteries, paying attention to battery polarity.
 Close the battery cover and slide it up into place.